Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 The second timer controls the timeout between messages, i.e., the maximum duration the client should wait for the next message since the arrival of the last message.
 The Iterable completes if no message arrives within this duration.
 Currently, this duration is set to 1 second and cannot be changed.

-#### Messages in the prefetch-queue can expire:
+## Messages in the prefetch-queue can expire

 Another important point is that messages may expire while in the prefetch-queue, which means the iterator may return expired messages.

-The lock timeout configured on the service bus entity and `maxMessages` needs to be balanced such that the lock timeout  is at least exceeds the cumulative expected message processing time for the'maxMessages`, plus one message.
+The lock timeout configured on the service bus entity and `maxMessages` needs to be balanced such that the lock timeout  is at least exceeds the cumulative expected message processing time for the `maxMessages`, plus one message.
 At the same time, the lock timeout shouldn't be so long that messages can exceed their maximum time to live when they're accidentally dropped, and so requiring their lock to expire before being redelivered.

 Refer to [this][prefetchtradeoff] document for the tradeoff when enabling prefetch (or maxMessages > 1).